stefanoborini/book-modelviewcontroller/introduction.md

 ---
 title: Introduction
 nav_order: 1
+permalink: /introduction
 ---
 # Introduction

-Model-View-Controller (MVC) is probably the most used architectural solution for User Interface design and web programming; Introduced first in the 70s, MVC has been progressively adapted and morphed into a wide range of subtypes and variations, so much that the plain term "MVC" without additional qualifications has lost specificity.
+Model-View-Controller (MVC) is probably the most used architectural solution for User Interface design and web programming; Introduced first in the 70s, MVC has been progressively adapted into a wide range of subtypes and variations, so much that the plain term "MVC" without additional qualifications has lost specificity.
 As a general interpretation, it is a rather loose guideline for organizing your code when the data and visualization